threerings/getdown/README.md

 A tutorial and more detailed specification are available from the [Documentation] page.
 Questions can be posted to the [OOO Libs Google group].

+Note that because one can not rely on users having a JRE installed, you must create a custom installer for each platform that you plan to support (Windows, macOS, Linux) that installs a JRE, the Getdown launcher jar file, a stub configuration file that identifies the URL at which your real app manifest is hosted, and whatever the appropiate "desktop integration" is that provides an icon the user can click on.
+We have some details on the [installers](https://github.com/threerings/getdown/wiki/Installers) documentation page, though it is unfortunately not very detailed.

 ## How does it work?

 The main design and operation of Getdown is detailed on the